dawidcxx/wow-file-tools/README.md

 # About

-General purpose utility used @ [ArenaCraft](https://github.com/arenacraftwow).
+General purpose CLI utility.
 Mostly for manipulating client side files.
 This is not meant to be one tool but rather a collection of different tools sharing the same framework.
+Supports both linux & windows.

 # Features

 - ### Resolve Map assets

-The `resolve-map-assets` command will, for a given `map-id` output all the maps dependencies.
-The `map-id` referes to a entry in `Map.dbc`.
+Output all of the map dependencies.
+The given `--map-ids` must be found in `Map.dbc`.

 ```
-FLAGS:
-    -h, --help                          Prints help information
-    -a, --make-result-paths-absolute
-    -p, --prune-unused                  Remove unneeded files within the workspace
-    -V, --version                       Prints version information

 OPTIONS:
-    -m, --map-id <map-id>
+    -m, --map-ids <map-id>...
     -w, --workspace <workspace>
 ```

 - ### View Command

-The `view` command will dump the conversion of the binary file into JSON.
+Dump the conversion of the binary file into JSON.
 Supported formats:

 * DBC
     - [x] Map.dbc